The COVID-19 Financial Relief Fund for summer quarter 2021 is now open and closes at 5 p.m. on Tuesday, June 29.

 Each funding source available has different eligibility criteria.
 We encourage students who have experienced financial hardship due to the COVID-19 pandemic to apply.
 Once we receive your application, our team will determine if you are eligible for any of the funds we have available.
 However all of our funds do have requirements listed below:

 - Demonstrates financial need due to the COVID-19 pandemic.

-- Undocumented students may be eligible.
-More information below in FAQs section.
+- Update: Undocumented and international students may be eligible.

 BankMobile Account and Disbursement of Funds

 If you have been identified as a student who will receive funding, funding will be disbursed using your refunding preference established with BankMobile.
 Please be sure your current address is on file with our registration office.
 For more information about BankMobile, visit the Highline College refunds page.
 Contact Highline College’s Financial Aid office for additional information about establishing your BankMobile refunding preference.

 Disclaimer: Responsibility to pay summer quarter tuition and fees: The funding available is limited, and unfortunately not all students who apply will receive funding.
 Students who are funded may not receive the total amount requested.
 Therefore it is important for students to continue to communicate and work with Highline College Cashiers office to cover any balance due.

 View Application Questions: You may view the questions on the application prior to entering the application.